Hardwick's gardens - a carnival of colour

 The south borders are in full bloom, filled with pale and golden yellows, vivid purples, indigos, violets and burgundys.

 Roses of the East

 Duchess Evelyn (the last Lady of Hardwick) helped to create what you see today in the East Court.
 In the 1950s she introduced shrub roses into the borders, with their muted, pastel shades and delicious scent.

 You'll find verdent swathes throughout the well-stocked vegetable and herb gardens, which produce from both is used daily in the Great Barn Restaurant.
 Bright green peas, mangetout, yellow dwarf beans, and courgettes amongst other things will work their way into the kitchens.

 The herb garden - one of the finest in the country - grows both culinary and medicinal herbs, which would have been used to help cure or sooth ailments in Bess' time.
-Later in September you can find out more about some of these plants and their uses at a some special talks.

 Stop and relax